Let’s all agree you never know what you are going to get when searching on Google…

-This is not to say you absolutely can’t find good/correct information on Pinterest or on “random websites”, but I do think it is a safer bet to visit one of these websites below to ensure the information you are reading is evidenced-based and from trusted health professionals (in no particular order).
+This is not to say you absolutely can’t find good/correct information on Pinterest or on “random websites”.
+But I do think it is a safer bet to visit one of these websites below to ensure the information you are reading is evidenced-based.
+And from trusted health professionals too (in no particular order).

 How do I know if a website is reliable?